 Did you really think we could do this makeover without someone going under the knife?

 Step 1: Slice the squash to look like corn on the cob.

 Not too deep.
 Just enough to score it and give it that crumbly crunch when you go teeth deep on this bad boy.

-Now to really transform the flava of this frumpy squash, slather it with butter or olive oil and then scorch the hell out of it.
-I mean, don’t burn it to a crisp.
-Grill it or sear it in a screaming hot skillet.
-Heck, you could bake it if you want to!
+Heck, you could broil it if you wanted to!
 The goal is to sear the outer portion while keeping the interior mostly uncooked.
 It’s crunchy that way!

 You won’t get anything out of it but it will make me infinitely happy.

 Absolutely get yourself some good Cotija cheese and a good seasoning for topping.

 I’d say the secret to swapping squash for corn is to over season and over top everything, always.